Learning logic programs by discovering higher-order abstractions

 \subsubsection{Objective}

-\name{} minimises the size of the refactored program.
-We measure the size ($size(P)$) of the logic program $P$ as the total number of literals in $P$.
-Our objective function is a linear combination of four components: (i) the size of non-abstracted definitions, (ii) the size of selected abstractions, (iii) the size of refactored definitions, and (iv) and a penalty on the complexity of refactoring.
+Our objective function is the summation of three components: (1) the size of non-abstracted definitions, (2) the size of selected abstractions and instantiations, and (3) a penalty on the number of higher-order variables.
 We describe these in turn.